 Stratification of the near surface layer influences physical and biological processes in the ocean such as vertical mixing, the ocean's response to wind forcing, the timing of the spring bloom, vertical nutrient fluxes and plankton distribution.
 Under increased stratification, there is a tendency for more primary production to be recycled within the upper mixed layer and hence less available for the deeper layers.
 The variability in stratification by calculating the density (sigma-t) difference between 0 and 50 m was examined.
 The density differences were based on monthly mean density profiles calculated for areas 4-23 on the Scotian Shelf as defined by Petrie et al. (1996).
 The long-term monthly mean density gradients for 1981-2010 were estimated; these were subtracted from the individual monthly values to obtain monthly anomalies.
 Annual anomalies were estimated by averaging all available monthly anomalies within a calendar year.
 This could be misleading if, in a particular year, most data were collected in months when stratification was weak, while in another year, sampling occurred when stratification was strong.
 However, initial results, using normalized monthly anomalies, were qualitatively similar to the plots presented here.
-The annual anomalies and their 5-year running means were then calculated for an area-weighted combination of subareas 4-23 on the Scotian Shelf (see figure 17 in Hebert et al 2014 for map).
+The annual anomalies and their 5-year running means were then calculated for an area-weighted combination of subareas 4-23 on the Scotian Shelf (see figure 17 in Hebert et al., 2014 for map).
 A value of 0.01 (kg m-3)/m represents a difference of 0.5 kg m-3 over 50 m.

-The dominant feature is the period from about 1950 to 1990 which featured generally below average stratification in contrast to the past 20 years which is characterized by above normal values.
-Stratification on the Scotian Shelf in 2014 weaken compared to 2013 and was nearly equal to the 1981-2010 mean value.
-Since 1948, there has been an increase in stratification on the Scotian Shelf, resulting in a change in the 0-50 m density difference of 0.31 kg m-3 over 50 years.
-This change in mean stratification is due mainly to a decrease in the surface density (85% of the total density change), composed of half warming and half freshening.
+The dominant feature is the period from about 1950 to 1990 that featured generally below average stratification in contrast to the past 20 years that is characterized by above normal values (Fig. 13).
+Stratification on the Scotian Shelf in 2015 continued to weaken from 2013 and was less than the 1981-2010 mean value.
+Since 1948, there has been an increase in stratification on the Scotian Shelf, resulting in a change in the 0-50 m density difference of 0.36 kg m-3 over 50 years.
+This change in mean stratification is due mainly to a decrease in the surface density (84% of the total density change), composed of two-thirds warming and one-third freshening.
 The remainder of the density change occurs at 50 m, mainly due to an increase of salinity.
-There was a decrease in stratification from 2013 to 2014 due to an increase in surface density as a result of a higher salinity, an increase of 0.36.
+There was a decrease in stratification from 2014 to 2015 due to an increase in surface density as a result of a cooler temperature, an increase of 0.8°C.